 Note: Don’t take an applicants’ answers at face value.
 Make sure you follow up with a landlord reference check to help ensure you don’t accept a tenant who won’t pay rent on time or is in the eviction process.

-Make sure there are enough bedrooms for all who will occupy the rental property so you don’t exceed legal limits.
-Five friends looking to move into your one bedroom apartment might not be fitting.
+You want to make sure there are enough bedrooms for all who will be staying in the rental and that you don’t exceed legal limits.
+Five friends looking to move into your one bedroom apartment might not be a good fit.

 According to a 2014 SmartMove user survey, payment problems are one of landlords’ top concerns with new tenants, so this should be one of the first questions on your radar.
 The industry standard is a monthly income that is three times the rent.
 This gives the tenant enough to spend on other expenses and keep a cushion in case any costs like car repairs or medical expenses should arise.
 Along with pay stubs and an employment reference, you’ll want to analyze the tenant’s income with Income Insights, a SmartMove tool that estimates tenant income based on their credit behavior.